Introduction

 Donating food, clothes, and essentials to Brahmins and the needy

-Reciting Vishnu Sahasranama and Bhagavad Gita passages
+Reciting Vishnu Sahasranama and passages from Bhagavad Gita

-Temples to Visit
+Temples to Visit on

 | Temple Name | Location | Highlights |

-| Sri Varaha Swamy Temple | Tirumala, Andhra
+| Sri Varaha Swamy Temple | Tirumala, Andhra Pradesh | Visited before Balaji darshan; special abhishekams |

-Temple | Tamil Nadu | One of the 108 Divya
+| Srimushnam Varaha Temple | Tamil Nadu | One of the 108 Divya Desams; ancient Vaishnavite shrine |

-| Bhu Varaha Swamy Temple | Mysore, Karnataka | 1500+ years old;
+| Bhu Varaha Swamy Temple | Mysore, Karnataka | 1500+ years old; located on Hemavati riverbank |

-| Varaha Temple, Pushkar | Rajasthan | Built in 12th century;
+| Varaha Temple | Pushkar, Rajasthan | Built in 12th century; Rajasthani architecture |

-Moorthy Temple | Palakkad, Kerala | Only Varaha temple in
+| Panniyoor Varaha Moorthy Temple | Palakkad, Kerala | Only Varaha temple in Kerala; 7-day festival in Meenam |

 Regional Observance